Things My Calvinist Pastor Said #4: God's Love Saves Some But Not Others

 To explain how the "God wants all men to be saved, He doesn't want anyone to perish" verse (2 Peter 3:9) fits with their idea of God predestining people for hell, my pastor basically put it this way: "How can God say He wants all people to be saved if He predestines people for hell?
 Because God doesn't always get what He wants.
 He can want things to happen, but this doesn't mean He has to cause them to happen.
 So God can want all people to be saved, but not cause all people to be saved."

-The thing is, this is fine logic.
 It's true that God doesn't always cause the things He wants to happen.
 He wants all people to be saved, but He doesn't cause all people to be saved.

-Because that's not what's really going on here with Calvinism's belief about God predestining people for hell.
+And this is how they trap you, presenting you with a truth you agree with while secretly slipping in their nonsense - because "not causing what He wants" is not what's really going on with Calvinism's belief about God predestining people for hell.
 In Calvinism, it's not just that God doesn't force what He wants; it's that He actively causes the opposite of what He says He wants.
 And this is totally different!

 I can say that I want my husband to fix a broken chair, and yet not force him to do it.
 Logical.